Request School, District Grant Partnership

 - Any funding that would come to the school as a result of the grant

 - Letter of Support or other signature requirements

-- The Grants Acquisition Office shares partnership requests through the Chief of Schools Office with the appropriate School Support Officer (SSO) assigned to a particular school.
+- The Grants Acquisition Office shares partnership requests with the Chief of Schools and Federal Programs offices and with the appropriate Principal Supervisor assigned to a particular school.

-- The SSO and school principal review the partnership proposal and determine alignment with other programs and activities currently in place in the school.
+- The Principal Supervisor and school principal review the partnership proposal and determine alignment with other programs and activities currently in place in the school.

-- SSO will communicate decisions to the Grants Acquisition Office, which is responsible for connecting the nonprofit and SSO directly to complete application requirements as needed.
+- When schools confirm partnership interest, the Grants Acquisition Office is responsible for connecting the nonprofit and Principal Supervisor directly to complete application requirements as needed.

 How Long Does the Process Take?